GovTechSG/techpass-user-docs/docs/staging-release-notes.md

   - **lastSignInAt**: Composite of the above 2, whichever is later.

-  For more details, see the Microsoft's [Sign In Activities](https://techcommunity.microsoft.com/t5/microsoft-sentinel-blog/non-interactive-logins-minimizing-the-blind-spot/ba-p/2287932) documentation.
+  For more information, see Microsoft's [Sign In Activities](https://techcommunity.microsoft.com/t5/microsoft-sentinel-blog/non-interactive-logins-minimizing-the-blind-spot/ba-p/2287932).

   </details>